Semrush Review & Tutorial: How To Build a Successful Content Strategy

 If I click on that number, I can take a look at all 602 keywords this page is ranking for.
 By default, that list will be sorted by the terms that bring in the most traffic:

-As you can see, these are mostly variations of the same thing:
+As you can see, we can identify keywords that are mostly variations of the same thing:

 - How often to feed betta